GFirst LEP is the Local Enterprise Partnership for Gloucestershire

 By 2022, Gloucestershire will be a county with even more world class businesses and a reputation for starting, growing, attracting and retaining a diverse range of companies.
 Gloucestershire will have the right skills and the right infrastructure to support business growth and a reputation that attracts national and international companies to invest here.

-Through the work of 11 Business Groups and 600 volunteer GL Ambassadors, we’ve already achieved a great deal in the last four years.
+Through the work of eight Business Groups and over 700 volunteer GL Ambassadors, we’ve already achieved a great deal in the last four years.

 The Strategic Economic Plan (SEP) for Gloucestershire has been submitted to Government.
 The SEP outlines how we will grow the economy by 2022 to drive growth of 4.8% GVA per annum, averaged over the period of the plan.